Roubinsh01/Linux-Imaginary-iso/README.md

 <br/>
 <br/>
 Neofetch is repackaged and pre installed in every install, repackaged for that sweet sweet custom ascii.
-More repackaged will be added if you ask for it.
+More repackaged programs will be added if you ask for it.
 <br/>

 <br/>